Aliucord/hook/README.md

 }

 dependencies {
+    // The dependency version can be changed to `main-SNAPSHOT` to target the latest build,
-    // or change main-SNAPSHOT to short commit hash to target a specific commit implementation "com.aliucord:Aliuhook:main-SNAPSHOT" }
+    // or a short git commit hash to target a specific commit build. implementation "com.aliucord:Aliuhook:1.1.0"
+}
 ```